Codewithjalloh/superstore_data_analysis/README.md

 # Superstore Data Analysis Project

 ## Overview
-This project performs a comprehensive analysis of the Superstore dataset, providing valuable insights into sales performance, customer behavior, and regional trends.
-The analysis includes interactive visualizations and actionable recommendations for business improvement.
+This project performs a comprehensive analysis of the Superstore dataset, providing valuable insights into sales performance, customer behaviour, and regional trends.
+The study includes interactive visualisations and actionable recommendations for business improvement.

 ## Project Structure
 ```